Al-Kindi: Music theory

+His works include discussions on the therapeutic value of music and what he regarded as "cosmological connections" of music.

 Philosophical thought

 Influences

 While Muslim intellectuals were already acquainted with Greek philosophy (especially logic), al-Kindi is credited with being the first real Muslim philosopher.
 His own thought was largely influenced by the Neo-Platonic philosophy of Proclus, Plotinus and John Philoponus, amongst others, although he does appear to have borrowed ideas from other Hellenistic schools as well.
 He makes many references to Aristotle in his writings, but these are often unwittingly re-interpreted in a Neo-Platonic framework.
 This trend is most obvious in areas such as metaphysics and the nature of God as a causal entity.
 Experts have suggested that he was influenced by the Mutazilite school of theology, because of the mutual concern both he and they demonstrated for maintaining the singularity (tawhid) of God.
 A minority view however holds that such agreements are considered incidental.